Recreational angling licences available to residents and non-residents of New Brunswick.

 - Must buy a licence (10 - 15 years of age) if they want their own catch limit of Atlantic salmon.

-NEW : Residents and non-residents licences are available for purchase through e-Licensing: ONLINE, at vendors and at Service New Brunswick Centres.
+Resident and non-resident licences are available for purchase through the Fish & Wildlife Licensing System: ONLINE, at vendors and at Service New Brunswick Centres.

-For more information about purchasing licences through e-Licensing, see related link called e-Licensing.
+For more information about purchasing licences through the Fish & Wildlife Licensing System, see related link called Fish & Wildlife Licensing.

 Changes To Fees